michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 pretty happy with using Rust in production there. *The core team has been in touch with them regularly*, he said, *asking them, you know, what do you need?
-And their answer is always: faster compiles ...* To the learned Rust user it is no surprise that this solicited a knowing chuckle from the audience.
+And their answer is always: faster compiles ...* To the seasoned Rust user it is no surprise that this solicited a knowing chuckle from the audience.
 Improving compile times has actually been a major development focus after Rust reached 1.0 -- although, up to this point, much of the work towards this goal has gone into laying [architectural foundations][mir] within the compiler and we are only slowly beginning to see actual results.

-One of the projects that is building on these foundations, and that should help **improve compile times** a lot for some specific but very common workflows, is **incremental compilation**.
-This new feature, once it is fully implemented, will allow you to iterate on your code much more quickly.
+One of the projects that is building on these foundations, and that should help **improve compile times** a lot for typical workflows, is **incremental compilation**.
+Incremental compilation avoids redoing work when you recompile a crate, which will ultimately lead to a much faster edit-compile-debug cycle.

 Today we are announcing an **alpha version** of incremental compilation, which marks an important milestone in the development of the feature: For the first